 Head: Group Savings and Investments, Allan Gray

-More than half of the world’s population owns smart phones and new, innovative apps are popping up daily.
+More than half of the world's population owns smartphones and new, innovative apps are popping up daily.
 What can the proliferation of tech solutions in emerging markets teach the developed world about casting a wider net to increase coverage and communication with participants?
-Uche Enemchukwu explores how mobile technology, data analytics and artificial intelligence (AI) can provide pragmatic solutions for delivering pensions to more people.
-She will present two developing market cases, showcasing exceptional examples of the implementation of tech solutions and the potential for scaling in similar markets, such as South Africa.
+Uche Enemchukwu explored how mobile technology, data analytics and artificial intelligence (AI) can provide pragmatic solutions for delivering pensions to more people.
+She presented two developing market cases, showcasing exceptional examples of the implementation of tech solutions and the potential for scaling in similar markets, such as South Africa.

 Business journalist and news anchor, SABC